Ant-C-tech/kottans-frontend/README.md

 #### Intro to JS - Udacity course

-- One thing that was new to me: I think, now I mach better understand the function expressions - presentation of this material was very clear and easy to percieve.
+- One thing that was new to me: I think, now I mach better understand the function expressions - presentation of this material was very clear and easy to perceive.
-- One thing that surprised me: I had some difficulties with quizes - sometimes format of the answer was not completaly described (one of them is "FacebookProfile Object Task").
+- One thing that surprised me: I had some difficulties with quizzes - sometimes format of the answer was not completely described (one of them is "FacebookProfile Object Task").
 - One thing I intend to use in the future: I very like Udacity courses and I am planing to study many of them in 2021.

 <details><summary>My results</summary>